Minor Variations definition

 Minor Variations means any modifications reasonably required: (i) to comply with all applicable Legal Requirements and/or to obtain or to comply with any required permit (including the TI Permit); (ii) to comply with any request by Tenant for modifications to Landlord’s Work; (iii) to comport with good design, engineering, and construction practices that are not material; or (iv) to make reasonable adjustments for field deviations or conditions encountered during the construction of Landlord’s Work.
 Work Letter – Landlord Build 7000 Shoreline/Tricida - Page 3

-Minor Variations means any modifications reasonably required: (A) to comply with all applicable Legal Requirements and/or to obtain or to comply with any required permit; (B) to comport with good design, engineering, and construction practices that are not material; or (C) to make reasonable adjustments for field deviations or conditions encountered during the construction of Landlord’s Expansion Premises Work.
+Minor Variations means any modifications to Landlord’s Work, to the extent such modifications are reasonably required to (i) comply with the requirements of applicable governmental and quasi-governmental laws, regulations and codes (collectively, “Code”) and/or to obtain or to comply with any required permit, (ii) comply with any request by the Tenant for modifications to Landlord’s Work, (iii) comport with good design, engineering and construction practices (provided such variations are not material) or (iv) make reasonable adjustments for field deviations encountered in the construction of Landlord’s Work.

 Minor Variations means any modifications reasonably required: (i) to comply with all applicable Legal Requirements and/or to obtain or to comply with any required permit (including the TI Permit); (ii) to comply with any request by Tenant for modifications to Landlord’s Work; (iii) to comport with good design, engineering, and construction practices which are not material; or (iv) to make reasonable adjustments for field deviations or conditions encountered during the construction of Landlord’s Work.
 Promptly after Substantial Completion, Landlord shall schedule an inspection of the Premises with the Tenant.
 Following such inspection, Landlord and the Tenant shall prepare a “punch list” as such term is used in the construction industry.
 The existence of defects of a nature commonly found on a punch list shall not postpone the Completion Date or result in a delay or abatement of the Tenant’s obligation to pay rent or give rise to a damage claim against Landlord.
 Landlord shall use reasonable efforts to complete all items on the punch list within 30 days after preparation thereof.
 Tenant shall be entitled, for 5 business days following receipt of the initial punch list to supplement the initial punch list with additional punch list items, provided that no new defect caused by Tenant or any Tenant Parties may be included in or added to the punch list.